 I am happy with the service.
 Thank you.
 God Bless.

 When workers are injured on the job in Virginia and they are covered by workers’ compensation insurance, they are entitled to certain benefits.
 While all workers are entitled to reimbursement for all necessary and reasonable medical expenses, some workers may also be able to recover wage replacement benefits.
 Here’s a look into wage replacement benefits and when they are available in a workers’ compensation claim.
-For help managing your claim, contact workers’ compensation Mr. Hoen at Hampton Injury Law PLC today.
+For help managing your claim, contact workers’ compensation lawyer Mr. Hoen at Hampton Injury Law PLC today.

 There are four primary types of wage replacement benefits in a Virginia workers’ compensation claim: